balihoo-gens/git-linux-practice/file-system/README.md

   - what are the numbers before the commands?
 command numbers--can be used to reference the commands
   - what happens when you use the command "!<number>" ?
-terminal shows what command the number references to
+will execute the command respective to the number
   - if you ended up away from this directory, get back to the one containing this file
   - copy the output of the 'pwd' command here.
 What does that do?
 output: "cd git-linux-practice/file-system/this/is/a/directory/";